medicharlachiranjeevi/Rails-new-project/README.md

 ### Start new project on rails

-## create new project using lastes ruby version
+## create new project using latest ruby version

 ### rails new myapp change app name
 ```